simedw/ur/README.markdown

 Usage
 =====

-The first time ur is used, the database needs to be rebuild
+The first time ur is used, a database needs to be created

-    % ur -r
+    % ur -c

 This will take a few minutes depending on the number of libraries installed.